 - In-Network: In-Network Pharmacy claims apply to the In-Network Deductible (if applicable).
-Deductible (if applicable), Coinsurance and Copayment amounts paid at an In-Network Pharmacy would only apply to the In-Network Out-of-Pocket Amount. - Out-of-Network: Pharmacy claims from an Out-of-Network Pharmacy apply to the Out-of-Network Deductible (if applicable).
+Deductible (if applicable), Coinsurance and Copayment amounts paid at an In-Network Pharmacy would only apply to the In-Network Out of Pocket Amount. - Out-of-Network: Pharmacy claims from an Out-of-Network Pharmacy apply to the Out-of-Network Deductible (if applicable).
 Deductible (if applicable), Coinsurance and Copayment amounts paid at an Out-of-Network Pharmacy would only apply to the Out-of-Network Out of Pocket Amount.
-Any amount the Member pays for the 50% Benefit reduction when prescription drugs are purchased at an Out-of-Network Pharmacy will not apply to the Out of Pocket Amounts.
+Any amount the Member pays for the 50% Benefit reduction when prescription drugs are purchased at an Out-of-Network Pharmacy will not apply to any applicable Deductible and/or Out of Pocket Amounts.